-On May 11, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleged that she suffered a shoulder injury related to vaccine administration ("SIRVA") following her receipt of the influenza ("flu") vaccine on December 15, 2013.
-On April 29, 2016, the undersigned issued a decision awarding compensation to petitioner based on the parties' joint stipulation.
-(ECF No. 25).
+On June 8, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
+Petitioner alleged that she suffered a shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza ("flu") vaccination she received on September 23, 2013.
+On May 4, 2016, the undersigned issued a decision awarding compensation to petitioner based on the parties' joint stipulation.
+(ECF No. 28).

-On July 21, 2016, petitioner filed a motion for attorneys' fees and costs.
-(ECF No. 30).
-Petitioner requests attorneys' fees in the amount of \$16,042.00 and attorneys' costs in the amount of \$2,029.45 for a total amount of \$18,071.45.
+On July 26, 2016, petitioner filed a motion for attorneys' fees and costs.
+(ECF No. 33).
+Petitioner requests attorneys' fees in the amount of \$23,818.55 and attorneys' costs in the amount of \$1,370.36 for a total amount of \$25,188.91.
 Id.
 In compliance

-1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
+&lt;sup>1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.

-2 National Childhood Vaccine Injury Act of 1986, Pub.
+&lt;sup>2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
 Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).

 with General Order #9, petitioner has filed a signed statement indicating petitioner incurred no out-of-pocket expenses.
-(ECF No. 31).
+(ECF No. 34).

-On August 8, 2016, respondent filed a response to petitioner's motion.
-(ECF No. 32).
+On August 4, 2016, respondent filed a response to petitioner's motion.
+(ECF No. 35).
 Respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
 Id. at 1.
 Respondent adds, however, that she "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
 Id. at 2.
-Additionally, she asserts that a reasonable amount for fees and costs in the present case would fall between \$14,000.00 and \$16,000.00, citing one "similar" case.
+Additionally, she asserts that a reasonable amount for fees and costs in the present case would fall between \$16,000.00 and \$18,000.00, citing two "similarly situated" cases.
 Id. at 3.

-On August 18, 2016, petitioner filed a reply.
-(ECF No. 33).
-Petitioner argues that respondent has offered "no detailed objections," but only a "self-serving" and "exceedingly flimsy" range that "is in fact not representative of fee awards in many SIRVA cases."
-Id. at 2, 4-5.
-In support of her argument, petitioner pointed out "that despite the number of SIRVA claims for which petitioner's law firm, Conway, Homer & Chin-Caplan, P.C. ("CHCC"), has been awarded attorneys' fees and costs, the respondent referenced no CHHC cases in her response."
+On August 15, 2016, petitioner filed a reply.
+(ECF No. 36).
+Petitioner argues that respondent has offered "no detailed objections," but only "a self-serving, [and] exceedingly flimsy, range that is in fact not representative of fee awards in many SIRVA cases."
+Id. at 3-5.
+In support of her argument, petitioner pointed out "that despite the number of SIRVA claims for which petitioner's law firm, Conway, Homer & Chin-Caplan, P.C. ("CHCC"), has been awarded attorneys' fees and costs, the respondent referenced only one[.]"
 Id. at 4.
-Petitioner asserts that "[a] brief review of SIRVA cases from CHCC revealed that CHCC has consistently been awarded an amount of attorneys' fees and costs significantly higher than the range cited in the respondent's present response."
-Id. at 4-5.
+Petitioner contends that "[a] brief review of SIRVA cases from CHCC revealed that CHCC has consistently been awarded an amount of attorneys' fees and costs significantly higher than the range cited [by respondent]" Id.